Mole (animal): Classification

 The family Talpidae contains all the true moles and some of their close relatives.
 Those species called "shrew moles" represent an intermediate form between the moles and their shrew ancestors, and as such may not be fully described by the article.

-On the other hand, there is no monophyletic relation between the mole and the hedgehog, both of which were previously placed in the now-abandoned order Insectivora.
-As a result, Eulipotyphla (shrew-like animals, including moles), previously within Insectivora, has been elevated to the level of an order.
+Moles were traditionally classified in the order Insectivora, but that order has since been abandoned because it has been shown to not be monophyletic.
+Moles are now classified with shrews and hedgehogs, in the more narrowly defined order Eulipotyphla.